castagna/sp2b-automated/README.txt

 how to install/configure those.
 The script downloads all the necessary software pieces, it sets them up, it uses the SP2B to generate a test dataset and it runs the benchmark for you against Fuseki/TDB.

 Once finished, you can find the results in the /tmp/sp2b/results/ directory.
+If you have you can use a simply Python script to pretty print the results:

+  ./report.py /tmp/sp2b/results/

 If you want to change the output directory edit the run.sh file and change the value of the SP2B_ROOT_PATH=/tmp/sp2b variable.
 It must be an absolute path.